Compressed Air Condensate and Its Disposal

 Moisture in the Air

 Compressors release condensate near the unit itself.
 This might look like H2O, but it’s not.
 It is water, combined with tiny parts of oil mixed in, and some particulate matter that’s too small for the human eye to see.
+This mixture makes proper disposal both essential and legally regulated.
 This interesting concoction results from the compressor’s operation.

 The air that is pulled in through and past the inlet valve into the compressor will naturally contain moisture from the air.
 We typically might refer to this as humidity, but the type and quality of ambient air near the inlet have an impact on the moisture levels after the compressor has completed its work.